isorna/dropcommander-translations-en/dfc/core-rules/ground-combat.md

 ### Sectors

 Sectors are the strategically important areas of a Cluster and are usually the areas where Ground Assets are deployed.
-There are many types of Sectors in the game, with each Sector detailed in the Sectors section.
+There are many types of Sectors in the game, with each Sector detailed in the [Sectors section](/en/dfc/scenarios/objectives#sectors) of the Scenarios.
 Clusters can be made up of any combination of these although the scenarios will normally have colour coded Sectors indicating which Sectors to use in which Cluster.

 If a scenario or special rule requires you to be in range of a Sector (as opposed to in range of a Cluster), then measure to the nearest edge of the Sector Token.
-These sectors have damage points and rules which are detailed in the Scenarios section.
+These sectors have damage points and rules which are detailed in the [Scenarios section](/en/dfc/scenarios/).

 ### Space Stations in Planetary Combat

 They are treated as a single Sector for the purposes of resolving combat.
-They are treated as a single Sector for the purposes of resolving combat.
 Infantry, Armour and Batteries may be deployed to the Space Station in the same way as to a Sector in a Cluster.
 The player with the most Ground Asset tokens on a Space Station at the end of the Ground Asset Phase is the Controlling Player.
 In the event of a tie, no player controls the Space Station.
 See the [Space Station](/en/dfc/scenarios/scenery#space-stations) section for more details on using them in your games.

 ## Ground Assets